-Doug Nadorozny Chief Administrative Officer Digitally Signed Jun 10, 14
+Bob Johnston Interim Chief Administrative Officer Digitally Signed Jun 3, 15

-In addition to reporting all financial transactions appropriately following Generally Accepted Accounting Principles for local governments established by the Public Sector Accounting Board of The Canadian Institute of Chartered Accountants, management also has a responsibility to apply their best judgement at the time in preparing accounting estimates and/or disclosures in the financial statements.
+In addition to reporting all financial transactions appropriately following Generally Accepted Accounting Principles for local governments established by the Public Sector Accounting Board of The Canadian Institute of Chartered Professional Accountants of Canada, management also has a responsibility to apply their best judgement at the time in preparing accounting estimates and/or disclosures in the financial statements.

 The concept of materiality is applied in determining whether or not the statements are considered to be a fair representation.
 Materiality includes both qualitative and quantitative factors which are assessed in the light of whether or not they may be likely to influence the decisions made by persons relying on the financial statements.
-The auditors will confirm that there are no material unadjusted financial statement misstatements.
-Management has reviewed and adjusted the misstatements identified by the auditors in the financial statements.
+The auditors have confirm that there are no material unadjusted financial statement misstatements.